robinsoi96/SL_Projects/Study_Notes/Jenkins/02_Jenkins_Pipeline.md

 Jenkins Pipeline can also be defined in the Jenkins web UI, but Jenkinsfile is much preferred as the best practice to define the Pipeline.

+### Why Pipeline?

+Before `Pipeline` is introduced, `Freestyle` is used in Jenkins.

+After Pipeline is introduced, Pipeline is widely used, where you can click on the video link below on "**Freestyle vs Pipeline in Jenkns**" to understand why Pipeline is prefered.

+**Video URL:** <a href="https://www.youtube.com/watch?v=IOUm1lw7F58">What Is The Difference Between Freestyle and Pipeline in Jenkins</a>

 ## Appendix

 - <a href="https://www.jenkins.io/doc/book/pipeline/">Jenkins Pipeline</a>